Que-App/Que-backend/README.md

 **Response:** An Array of `Integers` representing the IDs of users

 ## Occurrences
+Occurrences are index, date and user bound together - basically the computed queue. **When requested amount of occurrences is to be specified in request, it can be not more than 30.**
 <a name="OccurrenceEntity"></a>
 ### Occurrence Entity
 - `lessonId`: `Integer`